chakrihacker/meteor-reactive-objects/README.md

 # Full Spec 'N Test
 Travis-ci is currently not able to test Meteor but here is the anyway (it returns passing falsely) [![Build Status](https://travis-ci.org/CMToups/meteor-reactive-objects.png)](https://travis-ci.org/CMToups/meteor-reactive-objects)

-To see the test run mrt test-packages \<path to package\>.
+To see the test run `mrt test-packages \<path to package\>`.
-These will always be updated before the readme so if something seems of do check, but I will try to keep the doc up-to-date.
+These will always be updated before the readme so if something seems off do check; I will try to keep the doc up-to-date.
 There currently are a few failing test as I have writen the full 1.0.0 spec in tinytest.

 *This package will not hit 1.0.0 until meteor is 1.0.0.
 No point in saying its stable when the Deps api may change.*